RichardFreedman/Encoding_Music/07_Global_Jukebox/Global_JukeBox_Guide.md

     Wood, Anna Lomax, Roswell Rudd, and Alan Lomax.
 2021. *Songs of Earth : Aesthetic and Social Codes in Music : Based upon Alan Lomax’s Cantometrics : An Approach to the Anthropology of Music*  Jackson: University Press of Mississippi, 2021.
 Available at Harris Music Library:   ML3799 S66 2021

 In the course of working on any particular set of genres or examples, you will probably want to focus on a subset of the huge range of data available through the Global Jukebox (see below).
-Consider, for example, Anna Lomax Wood's advice on how to think about **Lullabies**, which afford some interesting possibilities for study.
-Read [here]('https://docs.google.com/document/d/1S1M5p9Zfkdft5IQlTM0p-liNrNj83yh6UeQ1yL6TtfY/edit?usp=sharing').
+Consider, for example, [Anna Lomax Wood's advice on how to think about **Lullabies**]('https://docs.google.com/document/d/1S1M5p9Zfkdft5IQlTM0p-liNrNj83yh6UeQ1yL6TtfY/edit?usp=sharing'), which afford some interesting possibilities for study.
 We show how to create this kind of data subset below.

 ## The Global Jukebox Data Types